GEOS270/Module7/index.md

 ## Extended Office Hours

-If you need extra help with anything, I will be in my office from 10:30-4:30 **Dec 2nd, 5th, 8th, and 9th**.
-Plus regular office hours Tuesday next week.
+If you need extra help with anything, I will be in my office from 3-5 **Dec 6th, 7th, & 8th** plus regular ofice hours and 12-5 **Dec 9th**

-## Teaching Evaluations!

-I value your feedback - please fill them out so I can think about how to improve my teaching going forward!

-* What worked for you & what didn't?
-* How was the pace & format?
-	* Anything I should spend more time on?
-	* Did you find any modules particularly difficult?

-* They also help my future employment prospects :)